University of the West Indies at Five Islands: Campus

 The UWI Five Islands campus is sited 7.5 km from the capital, St. John's, co-located with a campus of the Antigua State College.
 The building itself was originally built by a Chinese state construction firm for a secondary school that was never opened, due to a change of government.
 Instead, it was retrofitted and transferred to the College.
 Built to accommodate up to 750 students, it consists of 6,450 square-metres and has various regular and specialised learning spaces.
 The College's schools of business, education and nursing are presently located in the complex.
 As many of these students are enrolled in the first two years of franchised UWI programmes, they will be able to complete their degree programmes without having to leave the country.

 Global initiatives

 Harvard University has expressed willingness with UWI Five Islands to work out cooperation arrangements that would benefit the University, in acknowledgment of Harvard University’s historical relationship with slavery, particularly confronting past injustices and their legacies.
 The Harvard Law School was founded on an endowment in 1815 that was funded from slavery on the Isaac Royall Jr.’s plantation on Antigua.

 Schools and programmes

 Tuition for Bachelor’s degree programmes at UWI Five Islands is the lowest among all the landed units of the UWI System.
 In an effort to make the University more attractive, the Government of Antigua and Barbuda said it will be offering scholarships to students from across six countries of the Organisation of Eastern Caribbean States (OECS).

-Unlike the other landed campuses of the UWI, which have faculties, the Five Islands campus is composed of three schools:
+Unlike the other landed campuses of the UWI, which have faculties, the Five Islands campus is composed of four schools: